researchcompendia/researchcompendia/README.md

 * `source venv/bin/acivate`
 * `pip install -r requirements.txt`

-You will need to define these environment variables to run this locally.
+You may need to define these environment variables to run this locally.

 ```
 export SECRET_KEY=''